Darin LaHood: Immigration

 LaHood supports immigration reform, including shortening the time that it takes for people to legally enter the United States.
 He is "100 percent supportive" of increasing the number of people allowed to immigrate to the U.S.

-Cannabis

-LaHood has an "F" rating from NORML for his voting history regarding cannabis-related causes.
-He opposes the legalization of marijuana, even for medicinal purposes.
-LaHood opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
-He believes the legalization of medical marijuana increases its illegal use and abuse by teenagers and that it is addictive.

 Donald Trump

 In 2017, LaHood said that President Donald Trump should release his tax returns and would vote in favor of requiring such disclosure if a bill mandating it was presented to the House.
 Of Trump's visits to Mar-a-Lago, LaHood said that "more business should be conducted in the White House than in Florida."
 He supported the Special Counsel investigation into Russian interference in the 2016 presidential election.

 In December 2020, LaHood was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 On January 6, 2021, a mob of Trump supporters entered the U.S. Capitol Building while Congress was debating the Electoral College certification.
 LaHood and his staff were among those kept under police lockdown for over four hours.
 That evening, LaHood voted to certify Biden as the 46th President-elect.